Don Fujii

-Tatsuki Fuji (藤井 達樹, Fujii Tatsuki), better known by his ring name Don Fujii (ドン・フジイ), is a Japanese wrestler who currently works for Dragon Gate.
-He was one-half of the inaugural Open the Owarai Twin Gate Champions and is also a former two-time Open the Twin Gate Champions with Masaaki Mochizuki.
-He was previously in the Crazy Max and Blood Generation stables.
+Tatsuki Fuji (藤井 達樹, Fujii Tatsuki), better known by his ring name Don Fujii (ドン・フジイ), is a Japanese professional wrestler and former sumo wrestler.
+He is signed to Dragongate, where he has wrestled for the majority of his 29-year career.
+As a sumo wrestler, he competed under the name Rikinoumi Tatsuki (stylized 力の湖 達樹 and 力の海 達樹); his highest rank was sandanme 51.
+He is a former Open the Dream Gate Champion, as well as of the former one-time AJPW All Asia Tag Team Champions with long-time partner Masaaki Mochizuki (as Mocchy-Fujii).

 Biography

 He was one of the original graduates from the Toryumon dojo.
 He was also one of the founding members of the Crazy Max and Blood Generation stables.
 He made a few appearances in World Championship Wrestling as Sumo Fuji.
 He has wrestled as Karaoke Machine #1 at times as well.
 From 1999 until 2002, he changed his name annually.
 He first went from Sumo Fuji to Sumo "Dandy" Fuji, then to Sumo "Dandy" Fuji 2000, then to Big Fuji, and finally to Don Fujii.

 Fujii has spent most of his Toryumon/Dragon Gate career in heel stables.
 He was a founding member of Crazy Max, as well as a founding member of Blood Generation.
 When Blood Generation ended in December 2006, Fujii signed on with Magnum Tokyo's Renaissance project.
 The project never went anywhere as Tokyo suffered a career-ending eye injury shortly after it started.

 When Cima started the Typhoon stable, it caused the first split between Cima and Fujii, as Fujii did not want to align himself with Susumu Yokosuka and BxB Hulk.
 He is currently aligned with Masaaki Mochizuki and K-ness as part of a "seniors" unit.
 The three of them had an Open the Triangle Gate title run, but upon losing the belts, K-ness stepped back into a lower card role in the promotion while Fujii and Mochi have been focusing on representing Dragon Gate in other promotions.
 In 2008, the duo added Magnitude Kishiwada to their ranks, and the trio would eventually win the Open the Triangle Gate Titles from Yasushi Kanda, Yamato and Gamma on September 28.
 They held them until February 15, 2009, dropping them to Shingo Takagi, Taku Iwasa and Dragon Kid.